osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 $$exponentAtPriceOne=log_{10}(\frac{0.0000000000000013647910441136}{0.000000000382142857})=-5.447159582$$

-We can therefore conclude that we can use a spot price of -5 (slightly under precise) or -6 (slightly over precise) for this base/quote pair and desired price granularity.
+We can therefore conclude that we can use an exponent at price one of -5 (slightly under precise) or -6 (slightly over precise) for this base/quote pair and desired price granularity.

 ## Example 2